 There are many ways to support businesses in your area.
 For instance, if you have a local hardware store, you could look there first when you need anything for your house, instead of heading down to the big-box home improvement store.
 Most towns have at least a couple of local restaurants or bars, so choosing these places when you eat out is another way to support your local economy.
 You can also buy your produce from a local farmers’ market or shop for clothes at a local boutique.

-Learn About Local Businesses
+Learn About Local Businesses:

 If you’ve never really walked around your town before, a map can help you figure out where to go.
 For a good place to start check out your local chamber of commerce.
 In many areas, the chamber of commerce publishes maps or shopping guides to promote local businesses.

 Not all local businesses are useful to everyone.
 For instance, a children’s clothing store isn’t of much interest if you don’t have kids.
 However, everybody has to eat, so shopping locally for food is one of the best ways to support your local economy.
 Local restaurants and diners are also a great way to get to know others who live near you.
 And again, you won’t need to drive far to get there.

 A locally owned grocery store is a good place to start, but a farmers’ market is even better.
 Shopping there gives you a chance to meet not just the people who sell your food, but the people who grow it.

-Information.
 Buying directly from the grower is the surest way to know where your food comes from and how it was produced.
 At a farmers’ market, the person behind the counter can answer all kinds of questions that a clerk at a supermarket can’t.
 For instance, they can explain which varieties of apples are better for cooking and which are better for eating.
 Or they can tell you which breed of chicken produced the eggs you’re buying and how the hens were raised.
 Farmers’ markets are friendlier, more personal settings than big supermarkets.
 It’s much easier to strike up a conversation with a fellow shopper searching through a bin of melons at the farmers’ market and it can be a lot of fun!

 Content By Heather Miller and Jackie McCallum